Cloud-Stars1/Collect-Metrics-from-Exporters-using-the-Managed-Service-for-Prometheus/cloudstarsGSP1026.md

-# HTTPS Content-Based Load Balancer with Terraform || GSP206
+# Collect Metrics from Exporters using the Managed Service for Prometheus || GSP1026

 ## Solution [here](https://youtu.be/gizTvCLRVXI)